risalsya/risalsya/README.md

 I have a passion for continuous learning and collaborating with others to create innovative and impactful technology solutions.
 I believe technology has tremendous potential to make the world a better place, and I am committed to contributing to positive change.

 Get in Touch.
 If you're interested in collaborating or have any questions, feel free to reach out to me via email at aulia11salsabila05@gmail.com I'm always open to discussing exciting projects and new opportunities.
-Don't forget to follow me on LinkedIn.### Hi there 👋
+Don't forget to follow me on LinkedIn.